ebitenui/ebitenui/README.md

 Ebiten UI
 =========

-**A user interface engine and widget library for [Ebiten]**
+**A user interface engine and widget library for [Ebitengine](https://ebitengine.org/)**

-Ebiten UI is an extension to Ebiten that provides an engine to render a complete user interface, with widgets such as buttons, lists, combo boxes, and so on.
+Ebiten UI is an extension to Ebitengine that provides the ability to render a complete user interface, with widgets such as buttons, lists, combo boxes, and so on.
 It uses the [retained mode] model.
 All graphics used by Ebiten UI can be fully customized, so you can really make your UI your own.